Made by hands, expressed from the heart.

 Starting with the body, they sell tiny barrels at the craft store, but they never the right shape.
 So my husband, more familiar with power tools, used a cylindrical piece of wood and showed me how to use a drill to get the shape we wanted.

-Next the pieces are painted with coating.
 While drying, I made the bachis, cutting a long piece of wood stick to the appropriate size.
-Then drilling a hole in the middle.

 And sanding both sides to take the edges out, making smoother and more realistic.